anessk01/PeerRate/README.md

 # Rate Your Peer (PeerRate)

-This code runs the PeerRate platform
+This code runs the PeerRate platform.
+PeerRate is a platform where coworkers can give each other honest, positive and constructive anonymised feedback.
+The catch: to read reviews that I get from others, I must review others first 1:1!

 To run this code, simply run the following commands in the root directory:
 1. mvn clean package -DskipTests